szgabsz91/npm-maven-extension/README.md

 ### pom.xml

-In the pom.xml file of your client project, you must
+In the pom.xml file of your client project, you must reference the NPM dependencies with the *npm* type property, and define the extension, as well as the plugin.

 A sample pom.xml file looks like this: